Finite size effects in the thermodynamics of a free neutral scalar field: Analysis and Results

-In the continuum limit the thermodynamic inconsistency $(\Delta_{1}^{c}\ne 0)$ of the system at low temperatures $T$ and small values of volume $V$ may be explained by the fact that in the volume $V$ the system contains less than one particle on average, $\langle N\rangle^{c}\leq 1$.
+In the continuum limit the nonvanishing potential inhomogeneity $(\Delta_{1}^{c}\ne 0)$ of the system at low temperatures $T$ and small values of volume $V$ may be explained by the fact that in the volume $V$ the system contains less than one particle on average, $\langle N\rangle^{c}\leq 1$.
 See the lower panels of Figs.~\ref{fig7} and \ref{fig8}.
-Thus, the thermodynamic inconsistency of the system at low temperatures $T$ and small values of volume $V$ is an artifact of the grand canonical ensemble because in the grand canonical ensemble the term with the zero number of particles also contributes to the partition function.
+In the grand canonical ensemble the term with the zero number of particles also contributes to the partition function.
 Note that for the free real scalar field there is no conserved current.
 However, the number of neutral particles can be accounted by the eigenvalues of the number operator

 The definition of this operator for the free real scalar field can be found, for example, in~\cite{Kaku}.
 The mean number of particles in the continuum limit $\langle N\rangle^{c}$ corresponds, namely, to the statistical average of this number operator $N$ and has the meaning of the average number of neutral bosons in the volume $V$ at temperature $T$~\cite{Kapusta89}.
-With growing volume $V$ and temperature $T$ the mean number of particles in the continuum limit $\langle N\rangle^{c}$ increases and the system described in the continuum limit becomes thermodynamically self-consistent, i.e., $\Delta_{1}^{c}\to 0$.
+With the growth of the volume $V$ and temperature $T$ the mean number of particles in the continuum limit $\langle N\rangle^{c}$ increases and the thermodynamic potential becomes a homogeneous function, i.e., $\Delta_{1}^{c}\to 0$.

-In a finite volume the momentum operator of particles has the discrete eigenvalues.
-See Eqs.~(\ref{18}) and (\ref{61}).
-Not all values of momentum of particles are allowed.
-In the volume $V$ the gap between the allowed values of the momentum of particles is $\Delta p=2\pi/V^{1/3}$.
-Figure~\ref{fig9} represents the volume dependence of the gap of momentum $\Delta p$ in the range of $V$ characteristic for the ultrarelativistic heavy ion and hadron-hadron collisions.
-From Figs.~\ref{fig7}, \ref{fig8} and \ref{fig9} it is clearly seen that the free real scalar field is thermodynamically inconsistent $(\Delta_{1}^{c}\ne 0)$ for those values of $V$ at which the momentum gap $\Delta p$ is approximately the same or larger than the temperature $T$ of the system.
-We may conclude that the quantized momenta of particles in a small volume $V$ and at finite temperature $T$ lead to the thermodynamic inconsistency of the free real scalar field in the grand canonical ensemble.